Jhelum District: Sultanate era

 In 997 CE, Sultan Mahmud Ghaznavi, took over the Ghaznavid dynasty empire established by his father, Sultan Sebuktegin, he conquered the Shahis in Kabul in 1005, and followed it by the conquests of northern Punjab region.
 The Delhi Sultanate and later Mughal Empire ruled the region.
 The Punjab region became predominantly Muslim due to missionary Sufi saints whose dargahs dot the landscape of Punjab region, which is also reflected in Jhelum.

 British era

+Jhelum district was annexed by the British from its former Sikh rulers after the Second Anglo-Sikh War of 1848–1849.
 During British rule, Jhelum was a district of Rawalpindi Division, and was larger than the current district of Jhelum.
 On 1 April 1904, the tehsil of Talagang was detached from the District and incorporated with the new District of Attock.
 According to the Gazetteer of the Jhelum District of 1904, 88.7% of the population were Muslim.

 The old Jhelum district (minus Talagang) covered an area of 2,813 square miles (7285 km2) and included Chakwal Tehsil – it was bordered by Shahpur and Attock to the west, and by Rawalpindi to the north – the Jhelum River separated it from Kashmir to the north-east and from Gujrat and Shahpur to the south-east and south.